-As mentioned earlier, the payment given to egg donors varies by country and the regulations governing it there.
+As mentioned earlier, the compensation given to egg donors varies by country and the regulations governing it there.
 If you donate in the USA, compensation rates range from $6,000 to $15,000.
 The Spanish Law does not allow sums exceeding €800-1,000.
 In the UK, the amount is similar: around £750 to cover the costs derived from the process.

-If you donate your eggs, can you still have babies?
+If you donate your eggs can you still have babies?

 Yes, egg donors can still get pregnant in the future if they wish so.
 Donating eggs does not have a negative impact on future fertility.
 Keep in mind that the group of eggs donated would have degenerated if they had not been donated.
 A woman’s fertility is not compromised after egg donation.